facebook/docusaurus/docs/guides-blog.md

 - `authorFBID` - The Facebook profile ID that is used to fetch the profile picture.
 - `authorImageURL` - The URL to the author's image.
 (Note: If you use both `authorFBID` and `authorImageURL`, `authorFBID` will take precedence.
 Don't include `authorFBID` if you want `authorImageURL` to appear.)
 - `title` - The blog post title.
+- `slug` - The blog post url slug.
+Example: `/blog/my-test-slug`.
+When not specified, the blog url slug will be extracted from the file name.
 - `unlisted` - The post will be accessible by directly visiting the URL but will not show up in the sidebar in the final build; during local development, the post will still be listed.
 Useful in situations where you want to share a WIP post with others for feedback.

 ## Summary Truncation